How to keep illnesses away in the family

 - Clean and disinfect all surfaces in your home , particularly those that are touched regularly, such as doorknobs, toys, faucets, or phone screens.

-- Try to keep the house warm , with an adequate level of humidity and try to Ventilate it daily (a minimum of 10 minutes).
+- Try to keep the house warm , with an adequate level of humidity and try to ventilate it daily (a minimum of 10 minutes).

 - Avoid closed places that are very crowded and sudden changes in temperatures .